Get up to 50% off* millions of tickets in the Great British Rail Sale now! Sale ends 12 Jan.Book now

 Want to find out more about taking the train from Montpellier to Gstaad?
 Look no further.

-There are around 11 trains per day running between Montpellier and Gstaad, which usually take 10 hours 16 minutes to complete the 258 miles (416 km) journey.
-It can take as little as 7 hours 27 minutes on the fastest services though, if you want to get there as quickly as possible.
+There are around 16 trains per day running between Montpellier and Gstaad, which usually take 10 hours 48 minutes to complete the 258 miles (416 km) journey.
+It can take as little as 7 hours 28 minutes on the fastest services though, if you want to get there as quickly as possible.
 Although there aren't any direct services on this line, it's still easy to travel to Gstaad from Montpellier, you'll just need to make 3 changes along the way.
-All or part of your journey will be on board a SBB train, as they are the main operator of trains on this route.
+During your journey, you're likely to be travelling with AVE, Renfe or SBB, as these are the main train operators on this route.

 You can save money on train tickets from Montpellier to Gstaad if you book in advance.
 Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.